-- " If the brake disc thickness is less than the specified value: - Change the brake discs.
+- " If the brake disc thickness is less than the specified value.

+- Change the front brake disc.

+- Change the rear brake disc.

-- Check the front and rear brake discs for damage, cracking, and deformation. - If the brake disc shows signs of damage, cracking, or deformation: - Change the brake discs.
+- Check the front and rear brake discs for damage, cracking, and deformation.

+- " If the brake disc exhibits damage, cracking, or deformation:

+- Change the front brake disc.

+- Change the rear brake disc.